drazicmartin/cheat-sheet/hacking/network.md

 We will bruteforce the password

 1. [Change wireless mode](#changewirelessmode) to monitor
-2. Router must be on WPS "auto" not "pushed"
+2. Router must be on WPS not be configured "Push Button" or "PBC", only way to know is to test
 3. List WPS available
     ```bash
      wash --interface <INTERFACE>